slatedocs/slate/source/includes/api/_timeOffRequest.md

 If not specified, status_reason will remain unchanged.

-####unconfirmed
+####unconfirm

 Boolean.
-In case of conflicts the conflicted shifts will be "unconfirmed".
+In case of conflicts the conflicted shifts will be "unconfirm".

 ####unpublish